dy/sprae/r&d.md

   + allows better separation of events directive (no need for condition)
   - probibits no-any bundles
     + vue, alpine ship default-fallback `:*` always anyways

+## [x] Should :scope wait for modifier? -> yes: we may need to postpone execution
+  * debounce, throttle, tick, async, raf, idle
+  + natural way to postpone init of a subtree, eg. waiting for API response
+  + standard way to provide `el[_state] = null`

 ## [ ] Prop modifiers -> yes,